-TRACKING INSTANCES OF CULLING SEPARATELY FROM MORTALITY PROVIDES MORE COMPLETE DATA THAT IS MORE USEFUL TO ASSESS WELFARE. (se be collected at the time of discovery by any worker and/or confirmed or adjusted by a veterinarian during a diagnosis.
+TRACKING INSTANCES OF CULLING SEPARATELY FROM MORTALITY PROVIDES MORE COMPLETE DATA THAT IS MORE USEFUL TO ASSESS WELFARE. (see cull tracking KWI.)
+The cause data can be collected at the time of discovery by any worker and/or confirmed or adjusted by a veterinarian during a diagnosis.
 Setting the protocol by the production management is a key part of the assessment implementation.